Snowstorms brewing in Ontario as Eastern Canada braces for a second icy blast

 Atlantic Canada: Winter is coming back

-After getting battered by cold hurricane-force winds over the weekend, Newfoundland is due for another blast of cold weather this week, Environment Canada predicts.

-The weather service expects an intense low-pressure system to cross over the Maritime provinces midweek, bringing snow and strong winds across the region before hitting southwestern Newfoundland on Tuesday night.
+After getting battered by cold gale-force winds over the weekend, Newfoundland is due for another blast of cold weather this week, Environment Canada predicts.
+An intense low-pressure system is expected to cross over the Maritime provinces midweek, bringing snow and strong winds across the region before hitting southwestern Newfoundland on Tuesday night.
 By Wednesday, that snow could turn into ice pellets or freezing rain.

 On Monday, power crews were still working to restore electricity to about 5,000 customers after a massive weekend windstorm wreaked havoc in Newfoundland and Labrador.
 Newfoundland Power spokeswoman Michele Coughlan told The Canadian Press that the utility hopes to restore power for most of the remaining customers by the end of the day, adding that although the weather was still cold, weather conditions had stabilized for work crews who battled sustained and strong winds over the weekend: